Gregg Palmer

 Palmer Edwin Lee (January 25, 1927 – October 31, 2015), known by his stage name Gregg Palmer, was an American film and television actor.
-He was known for playing Tom McLowery in the final season of the American western television series The Life and Legend of Wyatt Earp.
+He was best known for playing the recurring role of Tom McLowery in the final season of the American western television series The Life and Legend of Wyatt Earp.

 Life and career

 Palmer was born in San Francisco, California, He served in the United States Army Air Corps as a cryptographer in World War II.
-He began his acting career in 1950 with the uncredited role of an ambulance driver in the film My Friend Irma Goes West.
+He began his screen career in 1950, with the uncredited role of an ambulance driver in the film My Friend Irma Goes West.